You may not realise it, but there will be laws about whether or not you can keep back yard chickens wherever you live.

 In the part of rural Italy where I live, there's no problem with keeping chickens in your back yard.
 Everyone has them, and no-one bats an eyelid at a crowing rooster - they're a normal and accepted part of life.
-But it may not be the same wherever you live.

 The Australian government is very forward thinking - it sees the benefit in keeping back yard chickens.